LifelongLearner13/cs_foundation/data_structures/hash.md

 ## Definition

 Data structure that maps values to keys (i.e. associates data with a "search term").
 Keys can be of any hash-able type.
-Optimized for insertion, deletion, and retrieval.

 ### Hashing